Meet our Farmer Ambassadors

 In May, we invited farmers and crofters in Scotland to apply to become Soil Association Farmer Ambassadors, to receive free video training and learn to share their nature-friendly farming stories with other farmers, the public and policy makers.

-The successful nine will join 15 Farmer Ambassadors from the rest of UK in October, for video training with journalist and broadcaster Anna Jones and filmmaker Alex Price of Just Farmers.
+The successful eleven will join 13 Farmer Ambassadors from the rest of UK in October, for video training with journalist and broadcaster Anna Jones and filmmaker Alex Price of Just Farmers.

 Soil Association Scotland director Aoife Behan welcomed them, saying: “Scotland’s farmers and crofters are a vital part of the solution to the challenges of climate change, nature loss and ill-health we all face.
 By producing food in ways that nurture people, the environment and the rural economy, they meet those challenges head-on.
 We want to give those farmers the tools to show people how they do it.